 There’s usually a specific look I get when I tell someone for the first time.
-Their eyes widen and in a split second they catch themselves and convert their display of shock into a too-enthusastic smile.
+Their eyes widen and in a split second they catch themselves and convert their display of shock into a too-enthusiastic smile.
 “Wow!” is all some people can muster before they change the subject.
-Others, fascinated, embark on their in-depth investigative interview trying to figure out just how someone “like me” could have ended up here.
+Others, fascinated, embark on an in-depth investigative interview trying to figure out just how someone “like me” could have ended up here.

 Hi, I’m a thirty-something mom of a toddler and I’ve never had a sip of alcohol in my life.
-In the suburban mom culture, camaraderie seems to be built in large part through commiserating over a glass of booze.
+In suburban mom culture, camaraderie seems to be built in large part through commiserating over a glass of booze.
 But how do you fit in when drinking isn’t a part of your life, not even a little bit?

-Let me answer the most common question right up front.
-My choice not to drink started out as strict adherence to a religious guideline, but then it just became part of my core belief system and identity during high school and college.
-Not drinking has always just made sense for me.
+Let me answer the most common question right up front: My choice not to drink started out as strict adherence to a religious guideline, but then it just became part of my core belief system and identity during high school and college.
+Not drinking has just always made sense for me.

 That being said, to answer the next most common questions: yes, most of my friends drink; no, I’m not offended by people drinking around me; and no, I’m not judging you.
 No, I’m not pregnant; and no, I don’t want to try just one sip!

-But let me tell you that despite looking relatively comfortable being around people who are drinking (and, in some cases, drinking heavily), that’s not always the case.
+But let me tell you that despite looking relatively comfortable around people who are drinking (and, in some cases, drinking heavily), that’s not always the case.
 Having never had a drink is kind of like being the last kid in your grade who’s never been kissed.
 You feel like every single other person on earth has participated in this fundamental human experience, and you’re just kind of faking your way through.

-As a mom it can get especially awkward when the point of entire social groups/book clubs/happy hours is built around the idea that the best way to relieve the (very real and intense) stresses of motherhood is drinking.
-There’s the public countdown to “wine o’clock”.
+As a mom, it can get especially awkward when the point of entire social groups/book clubs/happy hours is built around the idea that the best way to relieve the (very real and intense) stresses of motherhood is drinking.
+There’s the public countdown to “wine o’clock.”
 There are the ubiquitous social media memes about your kids’ antics leading you to drink.
-Many times, new mom friends say they want to get to know you over a glass of wine, and it’s super awkward to say “um, well, actually…” People can feel judged when you say you don’t drink, and that’s honestly the last thing I want to happen.
+Many times, new mom friends say they want to get to know you over a glass of wine, and it’s super awkward to say, “Um, well, actually…” People can feel judged when you say you don’t drink, and that’s honestly the last thing I want to happen.
 But I will never be comfortable at a wine tasting or in any discussion about day drinking or the joys of rosé.
 Even though I’ve learned to fake my way through, I don’t think my fundamental discomfort will ever go away.

 My message to all my fellow moms who choose not to drink for whatever reason is simple: you are not alone.
 I understand how it can be challenging to navigate our culture and how it can feel lonely and awkward sometimes.

 To all the other wonderful mamas out there: enjoy yourselves!
-But please keep in mind that there are some of us out there who would prefer to get to know you over a walk instead of a glass of wine.
+And please keep in mind that there are some of us out there who would prefer to get to know you over a walk instead of a glass of wine.
 And finally, if another mom tells you she doesn’t drink, let her decide whether she wants to explain her reasoning to you.
 Sometimes it’s for a very personal reason that might not be so easy to share.

 Thanks for reading!